rayotoo/Neuroscience.github.io/index.md

 These hormones are then stored in the secretory granules transported via the stalk to the pars nervosa.
 Oxytocin and vasopressin are finally released to the body.

 ## 3. A. Identify two factors/hormones that signal satiety (anorexigenic).
-Describe the
-circuitry involved in this signaling and the source and target cells.
+Describe the circuitry involved in this signaling and the source and target cells.
 B. Identify two hormones that motivate us to eat (orexigenic).
 Describe the circuitry used by each including the target cells.

-Solution
 + Leptin and insulin are considered anorexigenic (appetite suppressant).
 i.
 Leptin is secreted by adipose cells in proportion to overall body fat mass.
 A wellfed state leads to increase fat which in turn leads to an increased leptin secretion.